Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Exponential stability of compound cocycles generated by delay equations

 \end{description}

 Recall that $A$ generates an eventually compact semigroup $G$.
 Then $G^{\otimes m}$ (and, consequently, $G^{\wedge m}$) is also eventually compact.
-In particular, the spectrum of $A^{[\wedge m]}$ consists of eigenvalues with finite algebraic multiplicity.
-Let $s(A^{[\wedge m]})$ be the spectral bound of $A^{[\wedge m]}$, i.e. the largest real part of its eigenvalues.
-According to Proposition \ref{PROP: SpectralBoundAwedgeViaA}, the value $s(A^{[\wedge m]})$ can be described as the sum of the first $m$ eigenvalues of $A$ if $A$ has at least $m$ eigenvalues or $s(A^{[\wedge m]}) = -\infty$ otherwise.
+In particular, the spectrum of $A^{[\wedge m]}$ consists of eigenvalues with finite algebraic multiplicities.
+According to Proposition \ref{PROP: SpectralBoundAwedgeViaA}, the spectral bound $s(A^{[\wedge m]})$ of $A^{[\wedge m]}$ can be described as the sum of the first $m$ eigenvalues of $A$ if it has at least $m$ eigenvalues, or $s(A^{[\wedge m]}) = -\infty$ otherwise.